alabamenhu/Fluent/README.md

 Adds the given path (directories need to end in `/`!) to the list of locations where `.ftl` files can be found.
 If used in a module, then pass the `:resource` adverb to have it search in the module’s resource folder.
-Lazy loading is turned on by default.
+Lazy loading is enabled by default.
 Turning it off is mainly useful if you want to preparse everything during a precompilation phase.
   * **add-localization-basepaths**(Str *@paths*, Str *:$domain?*, Bool *:$resource* = False, Bool, *:$lazy* = True)
 Same as previous, but acts on a list of basepaths.